Curriculum & Competencies

 Impact & Influence

-Persuade, convince, influence, or impress others (individuals or groups) in order to get them to go along with or to support one’s opinion or position by understanding others’ interests and motivations, in order to have a specific impact, effect, or impression on them and/or convince them to take a specific course of action.
+Persuade and influence others (individuals or groups) in order to get them to go along with or to support one’s opinion or position by respecting others’ interests and motivations.

-Accurately hear and understand the unspoken or partly expressed thoughts, feelings, and concerns of others, especially those who may represent diverse backgrounds and very different worldviews.
+Hear and confirm the verbal, nonverbal, or partly expressed thoughts, feelings, and concerns of others, especially those who may represent diverse backgrounds and very different worldviews.

 Talent Development